 - Has the mandatory student proposal been developed? - Have the roles and responsibilities of school-based personnel and project mentor been identified and communicated? - Have criteria for student assessment and evaluation been established?
-Who will be involved in these processes (e.g., student, supervising teacher, mentor)? - Does the project meet the administrative procedure guidelines for the school/school division or the Conseil des écoles fransaskoises?
+Who will be involved in these processes (e.g., student, supervising teacher, mentor)? - Does the project meet the administrative procedure guidelines for the Education Organization's school?